On the Origin of Quantum Uncertainty

-Quantum physics is strange.
+Quantum physics is weird.
 When we measure a quantum state, the result is uncertain unless we previously prepared the state exactly the way we were going to measure it.
-Now, when we measure the state of a classical system without prior knowledge of its state the result is also uncertain, but in a different way.
-If many systems $S_i$ are prepared in the same way and we measure the state of each one, all of our measurement devices $M_i$ will show the same result.
+When we measure the state of a classical system without prior knowledge of its state the result is also uncertain, but in a different way.
+If many systems $S_i$ are prepared in the same way and we measure the state of each one, all of our measurement devices $M_i$ will show the same result, just as in the case of the quantum preparation.
 Indeed, if the measurement devices are perfect, the only variation across devices stems from inaccuracies in the preparation of the systems $S_i$.

-Quantum uncertainty is different: even if Alice, say, diligently prepared all systems $S_i$ in the same exact way, Bob's measurement results could be highly uncertain, in the sense that he will observe a probabilistic distribution of results when the preparation had no such uncertainty.
+But quantum uncertainty is different: even if Alice, say, diligently prepared all systems $S_i$ in the same exact way, Bob's measurement results could be highly uncertain, in the sense that he will observe a probabilistic distribution of results when the preparation had no such uncertainty.
 Where does this quantum uncertainty come from?
-What process could possibly create randomness from certainty?
+What process could possibly create true randomness from certainty?

 Let's first take a look at how a classical measurement is supposed to work.
-You have a system $S$ that can take on different states $s$ (for ease of discussion we'll assume that the states are discrete), and a device $M$ that can take on states $m$.
+Suppose you have a system $S$ that can take on different states $s$ (for ease of discussion we'll assume that the states are discrete), and a device $M$ that can take on states $m$.
 In order for the measurement device's state to reflect the system's state, the two need to become correlated.
-That is exactly what a good measurement operation must do, and that operation is essentially a ``copy" operation: If the measurement device is prepared in the state $m_0$ (some known calibrated state), then the measurement operation ${\cal O}$ should bring \be s\times m_0\stackrel{\cal O} {\rightarrow}s \times m_s\;. \ee Here, $m_s$ is the ``copy" of $s$.
+That is exactly what a good measurement operation will do, and that operation is essentially a ``copy" operation: If the measurement device is prepared in the state $m_0$ (some known calibrated state), then the measurement operation ${\cal O}$ should bring \be s\times m_0\stackrel{\cal O} {\rightarrow}s \times m_s\;. \ee Here, $m_s$ is the ``copy" of $s$.
 It doesn't have to ``look" like $s$, but ideally there exists a one-to-one relationship between them (see Fig.~\ref{meas}).